About Kevin Kramer

 Kramer was elected to the first Louisville/Jefferson County Metro Council in November 2002.

 In January of 2006, Kramer was elected and served as the Metro Council President.
-He currently is the vice chair of Budget Committee as well as vice chair of the Minority Caucus and is a member of the Government Accountability, Ethics & Intergovernmental Affairs and Labor & Contracts Committees.
+He currently is the vice chair of Budget Committee and is a member of the Labor and Economic Development and Equity and Inclusion Committees.

-Kramer served a decade in leadership roles within the National League of Cities and currently serves on the NLC Advisory Board.
+Kramer served a decade in leadership roles within the National League of Cities and served on the NLC Advisory Board.
 He also served on the Board of Directors of the Family Scholar House from 2014 to 2017.
+Kramer is a graduate from the 2019 Bingham Fellows Class hosted by Leadership Louisville Center.

 A graduate of St. Xavier High school, Councilman Kramer holds a Bachelor of Arts degree in history from Bellarmine University and a Master’s in Education degree from the University of Louisville.